Skip to main content

 Important Notes

-This legislation does not eliminate the option to file it eliminates the requirement.
+This legislation does not eliminate the option to file.
+It eliminates the requirement.
 All existing tax credits remain fully intact.
 This proposal is focused specifically on the federal income tax.

-A note for gig workers: if you work as an independent contractor for platforms like Uber or DoorDash, you receive a 1099 rather than a W-2, and you remain responsible for paying the self employment tax, which covers Social Security and Medicare.
+A note for gig workers: if you work as an independent contractor for platforms like Uber or DoorDash.
+You receive a 1099 rather than a W-2, and you remain responsible for paying the self employment tax, which covers Social Security and Medicare.
 If you choose to take no deductions, the IRS can calculate your obligation automatically.
-If you wish to deduct business expenses such as mileage, you may still voluntarily file a return.
+If you wish to deduct business expenses such as mileage you may still voluntarily file a return.
 That option remains available to everyone.

 A Note on Pre-Filled Tax Returns

 Estonia operates a fully digital tax system in which most taxpayers complete their filing in under five minutes.
-Sweden sends taxpayers a pre-filled form that roughly 75 percent of filers confirm with no further action required by text, phone, or app.
-Denmark, Norway, and Finland each operate similar systems with high accuracy rates driven by employer and financial institution data.
-New Zealand moved to automatic assessment for wage earners in 2019, meaning most taxpayers no longer need to file at all.
+Sweden sends taxpayers a pre-filled form that roughly 75 percent of filers confirm.
+With no further action required by text, phone, or app.
+Denmark, Norway and Finland each operate similar systems with high accuracy rates driven by employer and financial institution data.
+New Zealand moved to automatic assessment for wage earners in 2019.
+Meaning most taxpayers no longer need to file at all.
 Spain and Chile have each implemented pre-filled return systems used by millions of taxpayers with strong results.

 The United States government already possesses the W-2 and 1099 data necessary to pre-fill returns for most Americans.
 The primary reason this has not happened is lobbying.
-For two decades, tax preparation companies including Intuit the maker of TurboTax and H&R Block have spent millions of dollars fighting legislation that would allow the IRS to offer free, pre-filled filing directly to taxpayers.
+For two decades.
+Tax preparation companies including Intuit.
+The maker of TurboTax.
+With other companies like H&R Block.
+Have spent millions of dollars fighting legislation.
+That would allow the IRS to offer free pre-filled filing directly to taxpayers.
 This is not a technological problem.
 It is a political one.

-Related Link: Inside TurboTax's 20-Year Fight to Stop Americans From Filing Their Taxes for Free — ProPublica
+Related Link: Inside TurboTax's 20-Year Fight to Stop Americans From Filing Their Taxes for Free -- ProPublica

 Conclusion